marenaud/DICOM_utils/README.md

-# DICOM_utils
+# DICOM utils

 Python scripts to do things with DICOM files.
-Depends heavily on [pydicom](https://github.com/darcymason/pydicom) but currently only works for version < 1.0 of pydicom.
+Depends heavily on [pydicom](https://github.com/darcymason/pydicom) but currently only works for version < 1.0 of pydicom (tested with 0.9.8).

 Scripts include: